 His Dark Materials creative team

-The producers have assembled an all-star creative team, headed up by playwright and screenwriter Jack Thorne is the lead writer.
+The producers have assembled an all-star creative team, headed up by playwright and screenwriter Jack Thorne.
 His career began with gritty British dramas like Skins before moving to Hollywood projects in recent years.
 If you’re into YA fantasy, you probably know him from Harry Potter and the Cursed Child.
-This made him an obvious choice for His Dark Materials but also casts some doubt among fans.
+This made him an obvious choice for His Dark Materials but also cast some doubt among fans.
 While the theatrical production of The Cursed Child is a massive commercial success, his script earned criticism in Harry Potter fandom.
-But if you’re worried about His Dark Materials, it’s worth remembering that he’ll adapt directly from the books, rather than introducing a wholly new story.
+But if you’re worried about His Dark Materials, it’s worth remembering that he’s adapting directly from the books, rather than introducing a wholly new story.

 His Dark Materials trailer

 Prior to the full-length Comic-Con trailer, the first teaser trailer for His Dark Materials dropped on Feb.
 24, 2019.
 You can watch it below.